sfegan/dft_simd/README.md

 seem to combine data __vertically__, i.e. it does not combine samples from different datasets into a vector and manipulate them, although that is the __classic__ SIMD approach.
-Horizontal SIMD configurations tend not to be as efficient on small data sets, since the elements in the vector must inevitably be combined, which leads to a significant number of scalar operations.
-A vertical implementation can often use 100% pure SIMD instructions, since the data from the individual datasets do not need to be mixed.
+Horizontal SIMD configurations tend not to be as efficient on small data sets, since there may not be enough elements in the dataset to efficiently fill the vectors every time and the SIMD vectors will inevitably need to be combined, which leads to a significant number of scalar operations.
+A vertical implementation can often use 100% pure SIMD instructions, since the data from the individual datasets never need to be mixed.
 In addition the algorithm is substantially easier, since it is exactly the same as a scalar algorithm, but with a vector data type, i.e. it is almost as easy as replacing ``float`` with ``__m256`` to achieve an 8-fold increase in speed.